San Antonio Evading Arrest Attorney

 Expert Evading Arrest Attorneys in San Antonio, Texas

-In Texas, evading arrest or detention is a crime under Texas Penal Code section 36.02.
-It occurs when a person intentionally flees from a law enforcement officer who is attempting to lawfully arrest or detain them.
-There are two ways that a person can be charged with evading arrest or detention: by fleeing on foot, or by fleeing in a vehicle.
+In Texas, evading arrest or detention is a crime under Texas Penal Code 38.04.
+It occurs when a person intentionally flees from a law enforcement officer attempting a lawful arrest or detention.
+Evading arrest can happen in two primary ways:

 FORMER PROSECUTOR